The Practice Note provides guidance on the Infrastructure Conditions of Contract Design and Construct Version 2018 (ICC D&C Version 2018).

 This Precedent agreement is a parent company guarantee (PCG) intended to be provided by the contractor as security in the context of a construction project.
 This guarantee is drafted from an employer-friendly perspective.
 The agreement provides that the guarantor guarantees as a primary obligation and indemnifies the employer.
 It provides for payment on written demand and contains the usual savings provisions.
 The agreement is co-extensive with the obligations of the contractor under the building contract and is also capable of being assigned without restriction.

-This Checklist, produced in partnership with Patrick Elliot of Cubism Law, is intended to provide insolvency professionals, and in particular office holders with some practical advice and guidance on what to do when appointed over a company or bankrupt in order to avoid breaching the General Data Protection Regulation (GDPR).
+This Checklist, produced in partnership with Patrick Elliot of Cubism Law, is intended to provide insolvency professionals, and in particular office holders with some practical advice and guidance on what to do when appointed over a company or bankrupt in order to avoid breaching the General Data Protection Regulation (UK GDPR) in the UK.

 If you expected to see yourself on this page, click here.